Black-Milk/intellectual-musings/hydra-optuna/README.md

 This code is a simple integration test of Hydra with Optuna.
 Optuna is a hyperparameter optimization framework in Python.
-Hydra is a framework for configuring complex applications.
-This not a serious attempt to correctly classify cancer outcomes;
+Hydra is a framework for configuring complex applications. **CAUTION: This not a serious attempt to correctly classify cancer outcomes**;
 consideration should be made for the following:

 - **Sensitivity (True Positive Rate)**: This measures the proportion of actual positives that are correctly identified